Britain's banks call on government to phase out industry levy

 Osborne struck what some bankers believed to be a conciliatory tone in his annual speech to bankers in the City of London last month, saying he wanted Britain to be the best place for global banks to be headquartered and talking of a "new settlement" for the industry.

-Other suggestions for reform of the levy have included the possibility of making it a tax on UK banking assets only, which would mean those with a high proportion of overseas assets, such as HSBC and Standard Chartered, would not be unfairly penalised. ($1 = 0.6402 pounds) (Reporting by Matt Scuffham; Editing by Elaine Hardcastle)
+Other suggestions for reform of the levy have included the possibility of making it a tax on UK banking assets only, which would mean those with a high proportion of overseas assets, such as HSBC and Standard Chartered (STAN.L), would not be unfairly penalized.